MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-custom-ike-policy.md

 1. Enter the following details:
     - **Link name**: Name of your CPE.
     - **Device type**: Choose a device option from the dropdown list.
-    - **IP address**: Public IP address of your device.
+    - **Device IP address**: Public IP address of your device.
-    - **Peer BGP address**: Enter the BGP IP address of your CPE.
+    - **Device BGP address**:: Enter the BGP IP address of your CPE.
         - This address is entered as the *local* BGP IP address on the CPE.
-    - **Local BGP address**: Enter a BGP IP address that is *not* part of your on-premises network where your CPE resides.
-        - For example, if your on-premises network is 10.1.0.0/16, then you can use 10.2.0.4 as your Local BGP address.
-        - This address is entered as the *peer* BGP​​ IP address on your CPE.
-        - Refer to the [valid BGP addresses](reference-remote-network-configurations.md#valid-bgp-addresses) list for reserved values that can't be used.
-    - **Link ASN**: Provide the autonomous system number (ASN) of the CPE.
+    - **Device ASN**: Provide the autonomous system number (ASN) of the CPE.
         - A BGP-enabled connection between two network gateways requires that they have different ASNs.
         - Refer to the [valid ASN values](reference-remote-network-configurations.md#valid-asn) list for reserved values that can't be used.
     - **Redundancy**: Select either *No redundancy* or *Zone redundancy* for your IPSec tunnel.
     - **Zone redundant local BGP address**: This optional field shows up only when you select **Zone redundancy**.
         - Enter a BGP IP address that is *not* part of your on-premises network where your CPE resides *and* is different from **Local BGP address**.
     - **Bandwidth capacity (Mbps)**: Specify tunnel bandwidth.
 Available options are 250, 500, 750, and 1000 Mbps.
+    - **Local BGP address**: Enter a BGP IP address that is *not* part of your on-premises network where your CPE resides.
+        - For example, if your on-premises network is 10.1.0.0/16, then you can use 10.2.0.4 as your Local BGP address.
+        - This address is entered as the *peer* BGP​​ IP address on your CPE.
+        - Refer to the [valid BGP addresses](reference-remote-network-configurations.md#valid-bgp-addresses) list for reserved values that can't be used.

-1. Select the **Next** button.
+1. Select the **Next**.

 ### Add a link - Details tab